yoanngrange/new-vraieforet-com/README.md

 * "Nom commun" (common name of the plant)
 * "Slug"	(SEO friendly URI)
 * "Nom latin" (latin name of the plant)
-* Keywords	(one or more singular words, can be empty)
-* Text	(bulk post text, paragraphs are separated by double line-breaks)
-* Photos
+* Photos (are 0, 1 or more photos, with the following structure)

 ```